-On 23 December 2020, the Group completed the acquisition of the Evans brand, and the e-commerce and wholesale businesses ("Evans Assets") for cash consideration of £23.1m (A\$41m) in cash.
+In the prior year, the Group completed the acquisition of the Evans brand, and the e-commerce and wholesale businesses ("Evans Assets") for cash consideration of £23.1m (A\$41m) in cash.

 During the 52-week period ending 27 June 2021, the provisional accounting for the acquisition of the Evans Assets was finalised, with the final cash consideration paid for the acquisition being revised down to £22.7m (A\$40.2m).